GoogleCloudPlatform/firebase-extensions/bigquery-firestore-export/README.md

 - BigQuery
 - Cloud Functions (See FAQs)

-> ⚠️ *Note: The extension does not automatically delete the BigQuery Transfer Config (scheduled query) when you uninstall the extension.*
+> ⚠️ _Note: The extension does not automatically delete the BigQuery Transfer Config (scheduled query) when you uninstall the extension._

-> *BigQuery charges by data processed, so your project will continue to incur costs until you manually delete the scheduled query.
-You can manage your scheduled queries directly in Cloud Console.*
+> _BigQuery charges by data processed, so your project will continue to incur costs until you manually delete the scheduled query.
+You can manage your scheduled queries directly in Cloud Console._

 **Configuration Parameters:**

-* Cloud Functions location: Where do you want to deploy the functions created for this extension?
+- Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your database.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* BigQuery Dataset Location: What is the location of the BigQuery dataset referenced in the query?
+- BigQuery Dataset Location: What is the location of the BigQuery dataset referenced in the query?

-* Display Name: What display name would you like to use?
+- Display Name: What display name would you like to use?

-* Dataset ID: What's the BigQuery destination dataset you'd like to use?
+- Dataset ID: What's the BigQuery destination dataset you'd like to use?
 Each transfer run will write to a table in this destination dataset.

-* Destination Table Name: What's the destination table name prefix you'd like to use?
+- Destination Table Name: What's the destination table name prefix you'd like to use?
 Each transfer run will write to the table with this name, postfixed with the runtime.

-* Query String: What's the BQ query you'd like to execute?
+- Query String: What's the BQ query you'd like to execute?

-* Partitioning Field: What's the partitioning field on the destination table ID?
+- Partitioning Field: What's the partitioning field on the destination table ID?
 Leave empty if not using a partitioning field.

-* Schedule: What's the execution schedule you'd like to use for this query?
+- Schedule: What's the execution schedule you'd like to use for this query?

-* Pub Sub Topic: What's the Pub Sub topic to write messages to when the scheduled query finishes executing?
+- Pub Sub Topic: What's the Pub Sub topic to write messages to when the scheduled query finishes executing?

-* Firestore Collection: What's the top-level Firestore Collection to store transfer configs, run metadata, and query output?
+- Firestore Collection: What's the top-level Firestore Collection to store transfer configs, run metadata, and query output?
+This collection should either be empty or contain configs previously created by this extension.

 **Cloud Functions:**

-* **processMessages:** undefined
+- **processMessages:** undefined

-* **upsertTransferConfig:** Creates transfer config if doesn't exist yet.
+- **upsertTransferConfig:** Creates transfer config if doesn't exist yet.

 **APIs Used**:

-* bigquery.googleapis.com (Reason: Running queries)
+- bigquery.googleapis.com (Reason: Running queries)

-* bigquerydatatransfer.googleapis.com (Reason: Scheduling data transfers)
+- bigquerydatatransfer.googleapis.com (Reason: Scheduling data transfers)

 **Access Required**:

 This extension will operate with the following project IAM roles:

-* datastore.user (Reason: Allows this extension to access Cloud Firestore to write query results from BQ.)
+- datastore.user (Reason: Allows this extension to access Cloud Firestore to write query results from BQ.)

-* bigquery.admin (Reason: Allows this extension to create transfer configs in BQ, and query BQ destination tables.)
+- bigquery.admin (Reason: Allows this extension to create transfer configs in BQ, and query BQ destination tables.)

-* pubsub.admin (Reason: Allows DTS to grant DTS service account permission to send notifications to Pub/Sub topic)
+- pubsub.admin (Reason: Allows DTS to grant DTS service account permission to send notifications to Pub/Sub topic)